blended-insights/carver/apps/api/README.md

 ```

 This approach makes the route organization more modular and maintainable.

-## File Processing Queue

-The API implements a reliable queue system for file operations to handle high request volumes and prevent race conditions:

-- **Redis First Storage**: Files are immediately stored in Redis before being added to the processing queue
-- **Bull Queue**: Background processing with automatic retries and failure handling
-- **Redis Locking**: Prevents race conditions with a simple, robust locking mechanism
 - **Sequential Processing**: Ensures jobs are processed one at a time
 - **Comprehensive Logging**: Detailed logging of job processing activities
 - **Verification Steps**: File operations include verification to ensure completeness